CP2406-2018-2/cp2406-project-IsabelleCarlsson/UserStories/User Stories.md

 - A user needs a menu system to be able to view the status of devices (DONE)

 Estimate: 1 hour

+- A user needs the program load configuration information from a text file so that they can define rules for it (DONE)

+Estimate: 4 hours